WasmEdge/docs/docs/contribute/plugin/intro.md

 ### Creating Loadable Plug-in

-To create a loadable plugin for WasmEdge, developers can use the WasmEdge Plugin SDK, which provides a set of Rust, C and C++ APIs for creating and registering plugins.
+To create a loadable plugin for WasmEdge, developers can use the WasmEdge Plugin SDK, which provides a set of Rust, C, and C++ APIs for creating and registering plugins.
 The SDK also includes [example code](https://github.com/WasmEdge/WasmEdge/tree/master/examples/plugin/get-string) that demonstrates how to create a simple plugin that returns a string.
 By following the provided examples and leveraging the SDK's APIs, developers can easily build custom plugins tailored to their specific needs.

 ### Loading plug-in from paths